SPL-FORTH-ICS/CAVEMOVE/pyhton/source/api-documentation.md

 )
 ```

-Retrieves the uncontrolled condition recording for a given microphone setup and condition.
+Retrieves the uncontrolled noise condition recording for a given microphone setup and condition.

 **Args:**

  - <b>`mic_setup`</b> (str):  The microphone setup to use.
- - <b>`condition`</b> (str):  The specific uncontrolled condition to load.
+ - <b>`condition`</b> (str):  The specific uncontrolled noise condition to load.
  - <b>`mics`</b> (int or list of int, optional):  The microphone index or a list of microphone indices to use.
 Defaults to None.
 If mics is None, all microphones are used.
  - <b>`use_correction_gains`</b> (bool, optional):  A boolean indicating whether to use the correction gains.
 Defaults to True.